What do I wear to my session?

 Wearing the WRONG pieces can actually ruin images, whether its because it doesn't fit, is a bad color, has a pattern that doesn't photograph well, or is simply not the best choice for your body type.
 Why wear jewelry when you normally don't wear any?
 Why hide behind a costume or a prop?

-I have curated a Client Wardrobe that is always growing, but is not meant to be relied upon for your session.
-Rather, it is to supplement.
-I have pieces inclusive for all women including lingerie, robes, shirts and tanks, shoes, jewelry, and more.
+I have curated a Client Wardrobe that is always growing.
+I have pieces inclusive for all women including lingerie, robes, tanks, shoes, jewelry, and more.
 I do not charge a rental fee for using items from the Client Wardrobe, and you are welcome to have your Pre Session Consult at the studio should you wish to look through the Wardrobe and preselect pieces that would work for you so that you don't have to go out and spend lots of money on your own outfits that I might already have.
+We do not stock bras or panties, so if you wish to do a 2 piece look you will need to bring your own!

 Some ideas for staple items you might want to bring to your session: